 The University does not have housing on campus for graduate students.
 Students may choose to live off campus through Adelphi’s Off-Campus Housing Service.

 We will contact you in March and invite you to attend an open house in late March or early April where you will have another opportunity to meet faculty and current students.

 Let us invite you first.
 Because we receive a large number of applications, our policy is to first evaluate the applications and then invite the most promising applicants to interview in person.
-Of course, if you have any questions about the program or your application, feel free to email our Graduate Studies Coordinator Kathleen Kannengeiser at firstname.lastname@example.org.
+Of course, if you have any questions about the program or your application, feel free to email Kathleen Kannengeiser, our graduate studies coordinator, at email@example.com.
 Once accepted, you may come to observe a class at our Garden City, New York, campus and arrange to meet with a professor.

-Students generally complete the program and internship in 6 years, although some are able to do it in 5 years.
+Students generally complete the program and internship in six years, although some are able to do so in five years.

 Yes, our program has been accredited by the American Psychological Association continuously since 1957.